cerebis/qc3C/README.md

 We maintain our own conda packages for both qc3C and a few supporting packages on the Anaconda channel [cerebis](https://anaconda.org/cerebis).

+**Note:** Older distributions of Linux (cira <=2016) may encounter the error ("glibc 2.23 not found") when attempting to run the resulting Conda environment.
+If this is you, we recommend that you either take advantage of our Docker image or follow the easy two-step procedure below.

 Installation is accomplished as follows.
 ```
 conda create -y -n qc3c -c cerebis -c conda-forge -c bioconda qc3C